deankoch/rasterbc/README.md

 This is quite safe unless you’ve set the data directory to something silly, like ‘C:/’, and will not break the `rasterbc` installation.
-However all downloaded data will be erased and you will need to run `datadir_bc` again before using the other package functions.
+However, all downloaded data will be erased and you will need to run `datadir_bc` again before using the other package functions.

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->